andrevidela/idris2-http-example/README.md

 ## How to Build the Frontend

-Leave the backend runnnig and open a new terminal window.
+Leave the backend running and open a new terminal window.
 Go into `/frontend` and run `build example-frontend.ipkg`.
 This will compile the frontend into a javascript file that you can insert in your web page.
 Once compiled, your javascript file should be in `build/exec` and is called `lib.js`.
 You can add it as a script with `<script src="build/exec/lib.js></script>`.
 You can then